agrawal-d/cph/docs/readme.md

 cph is an extension for VS Code made to streamline your competitive programming experience across several popular sites.
 It saves your time by auto-compiling, running and judging your solutions.
-Using the 3rd party browser extension 'Competitive Companion', you can extend it's functionality by auto-downloaing and parsing testcases from problem statements online.
+Using the 3rd party browser extension 'Competitive Companion', you can extend it's functionality by auto-downloading and parsing testcases from problem statements online.